Behind the Design of the OXO POP Containers

 OXO POP pioneered the airtight storage space and continues to do so—keeping the best of what we’ve done in the past, and adding new features, benefits and sizes that fit your home and your life.

 Over 10 years ago OXO launched POP Containers– a beloved food storage solution that’s found its way to millions of homes, restaurants, even classrooms and under bathroom sinks.
 At OXO, we test, iterate and look to make improvements on all of our products.
-After 10 years of POP Containers on the market, we thought it was time to take another look.
+After 10 years of POP Containers on the market, in 2019 we thought it was time to take another look.

 You might be wondering, what’s changed?
 OXO Senior Advanced Development Engineer Noah Pentelovitch took the challenge head-on.
 He wanted to find a way to make POP even better and work harder for all of its users.
 He looked at three main components: design, size and variety.